Stand by You (Mai Kuraki song): Background

-The song was inspired by her experience of visiting Cambodian children through "Nantokashinakya!
-Project".
-Later Kuraki constructed a school in Cambodia in order to support native children.
+The song was inspired by her experience of visiting Cambodian children through the "Nantokashinakya!
+Project."
+Later, Kuraki constructed a school in Cambodia in order to support native children.

 Music video

 A short version of the official music video was first released on Kuraki's official YouTube account on October 10, 2014.
 As of January 2018, it has received over 125,000 views on YouTube.